saeid64/TFSHelper/README.md

 Tosan TFSHelper
 =========

 An Extension on top of the Microsoft team foundation server (TFS) service to provides set of services which is not available through TFS service itself.
-It shouldn't be any problems using this extension with TFS 2012 and 2013.
+It shouldn't be any problem using this extension with TFS 2012 and 2013.

 This is an inprogress project and I'm working on it at the moment.